lucianosousa/lucianosousa.github.com/about.md

 permalink: /about/
 ---

 Hello, My name is Luciano Sousa.
-I’m 28 year-old brazilian software developer.
+I’m a 31 years old brazilian software developer.

-I love create new things and programming, then, I realized: Why not used both things to build a better world.
+I love to create new things and programming stuffs, then, I realized: Why not use both to build a better world.
 So, I’m here…